stackitcloud/terraform-provider-stackit/docs/resources/argus_instance.md

 description: |-
   Argus instance resource schema.
 Must have a region specified in the provider configuration.
   !> The stackit_argus_instance resource has been deprecated and will be removed after February 26th 2025.
 Please use stackit_observability_instance instead, which offers the exact same functionality.
+  To move an existing stackit_argus_instance resource to stackit_observability_instance you must first to add a stackit_observability_instance resource to your terraform file with the same value as your previous stackit_argus_instance resource.
+Then you need to add a moved block, where you need to define the value from to use the stackit_argus_instance resource and the value to you need to set your new stackit_observability_instance resource.
+Then just remove your old stackit_argus_instance resource and run $ terraform apply.
 ---

 # stackit_argus_instance (Resource)